davidrhoden/davidrhoden-basic-netlify/timeline/stacks-cliff-davis-garage-sep-4-2004.md

 We really are at our best as a garage band.

 Dr. Cliff Davis's garage was at 426 S. Bernadotte Street New Orleans, Louisiana.
 I loved playing these shows.
 One time (this time) he or somebody brought a bunch of Barbies to burn.
-Another time Little Freddie Kindg showed up and played for a bit.
+Another time Little Freddie King showed up and played for a bit.
 I once drank too much and fell asleep on Dr. Cliff's workbench, among the curly wood and metal shavings.
 Ah, youth.